remirror/remirror/next-changes.md

 There are a few pitfalls to the new solution.

-- `defaultSettings` and `defaultProperties` were really nice with the factory pattern.
+- `defaultOptions` and `defaultProperties` were really nice with the factory pattern.
 The extension factory could infer whether you needed to add defaults based on the shape of the `Settings` / `Properties`.
 With the new class syntax this isn't possible.
 Now the extension requires a static property on the Extension class.
 The value should be the right shape.
 However this means a lot of